The Story of Animerama: Belladonna of Sadness

 negative space and white backgrounds reminded him of classical Japanese art.
 Yamamoto commissioned twenty storyboard

-images that would serve as the basis for the film’s art style.
+images to serve as the basis for the film’s art style.
 These were mostly drawn in ink and

-watercolor, and they drew upon a rich tapestry of influences:
+watercolor, drawing upon a rich tapestry of influences:

 post-Impressionists like Gustav Klimt and Edvard Munch, Art Nouveau artists